Azure/Enterprise-Scale/docs/wiki/Community-Calls.md

 ### Slides

-A PDF of the PowerPoint slides are available [here.](./media/community-calls/jan-2023/ALZ-Community-Call-31012023.pdf)
+A PDF of the PowerPoint slides is available [here.](./media/community-calls/jan-2023/ALZ-Community-Call-31012023.pdf)

 ## 2nd May 2022 (02/05/2022)